 Representation from the Board is on site at least weekly and attendance at the management meeting ensures there is a commitment to leadership and monitoring of the quality and risk management programme.
-The executive management team is provided with a report from the Clinical Operations Manager providing an overview of adverse events, health and safety, staffing, infection control and all aspects of the quality risk management plan.
+The executive management team is provided a report from the Clinical Operations Manager providing an overview of adverse events, health and safety, staffing, infection control and all aspects of the quality risk management plan.
 Critical and significant events are reported immediately to the executive team.
-The Board are committed to supporting the Māori health strategies by developing an aged care software 'Kindly' electronic resident management system to identify and analyse variances in Māori health (infection control and adverse events).
-There is a discussion section for Māori health included in the Board meeting.
+The Board are committed to supporting the Maori health strategies by developing an aged care software 'Kindly' electronic resident management system to identify and analyse variances in Māori health (infection control and adverse events).
+There is a discussion section for Māori Health included in the Board meeting.
 There is Māori representation on the Board who takes responsibility for cultural safety, which is discussed at Board meetings.
-The director interviewed understands their responsibility in the implementation of Health and Disability Services Standard and explained their commitment to Te Tiriti obligations and to addressing barriers to equitable service delivery.
+The director interviewed understands their responsibilities in the implementation of health and disability services standard and explained their commitment to Te Tiriti o Waitangi obligations and to addressing barriers to equitable service delivery.
 The obligations to proactively help address barriers for Māori and tāngata whaikaha to provide equitable health care services is documented in the business plan and as part of the quality and risk management programme.
-The Māori health plan that is documented reflects a leadership commitment to collaborate with Māori (sighted input in policy development) and aligns with Te Whatu Ora strategies.
-The directors and managers have completed cultural training that included Te Tiriti. health equity, and cultural safety.
+The services Māori Health plan reflects a leadership commitment to collaborate with Māori (sighted input in policy development) and aligns with Te Whatu Ora strategies.
+The directors and managers have completed cultural training that included Te Tiriti o Waitangi, health equity, and cultural safety.